-PROGRAM APPLICABILITY: 2690
+PROGRAM APPLICABILITY: IMC 2690

 86001-01 INSPECTION OBJECTIVE

 01.01 For use when conducting performance-based safety inspections of organizations that hold Certificates of Compliance (CoCs) for transportation packagings.
 The organization is typically the primary holder of a CoC and may be responsible for design, modification, fabrication, assembly, testing, procurement, repair, and maintenance activities.
 The primary CoC holder is responsible for maintaining all permanent records required by 10 CFR Part 71, Subpart H.